 G.I.
 Jobs Magazine named CCU a “Military-Friendly School.”

 CCU students can expect to engage in collaborative research with faculty and peers in a number of venues.
 During the 2013-14 school year, nearly 600 undergraduate students enrolled in undergraduate research/senior thesis courses, and their efforts yielded nearly 70 publications in peer-reviewed journals and on-campus research and fine arts journals, and 200 presentations both on campus and at regional, national and international conferences.
 In addition, over 200 students participated in public musical and theatrical performances, and many dozens more were recognized as award winners in regional and national academic competitions in visual arts, literature and poetry, Model United Nations, and Student Legislature.
-Coastal Carolina’s own annual Undergraduate Research Competition and Celebration of Inquiry conference are but two of the many opportunities available to our students to perform and present their research, scholarship and creative activities.
-Our students regularly present at both the Big South Undergraduate Research Symposium and at the National Council for Undergraduate Research Conference in addition to the national and international discipline specific conferences.
+Coastal Carolina’s own annual Undergraduate Research Competition and Celebration of Inquiry conference are but two of the many opportunities available to students to perform and present their research, scholarship and creative activities.
+Students regularly present at both the Big South Undergraduate Research Symposium and at the National Council for Undergraduate Research Conference in addition to the national and international discipline specific conferences.

-To ensure that our students develop a global perspective and are prepared for life in the 21st century, we offer a variety of opportunities for international studies and experiences abroad and on-campus including: a variety of majors and minors dedicated to global studies and international business, semester-long study abroad, to individual courses with an international travel component.
+To ensure that students develop a global perspective and are prepared for life in the 21st century, CCU offers a variety of opportunities for international studies and experiences abroad and on-campus including: a variety of majors and minors dedicated to global studies and international business, semester-long study abroad, to individual courses with an international travel component.
 CCU has entered into bilateral agreements with universities and colleges in 9 countries and 20+ short and long term exchange sites including England, France, Australia, Austria, Germany, Ecuador, Spain, and Japan.
 The Office of International Programs and Services actively promotes study, work, and travel programs for students wishing to visit other countries.
 In 2011-2012 more than 150 students and 25 faculty participated in study abroad programs.
 The Wall College of Business is the only U.S. Business College to be admitted to the Consortium of Double Degree Programs, headquartered in France.